-Most of the infants can digest breast milk very easily as compared to formula or any other milk because breast milk contains certain enzymes that help the baby digest the milk.
-Moreover, proteins in formula are made up of cow’s milk, and babies usually take time to adjust them.
-Easy digestion further translates into less messy diapers, and the poop stinks lesser than formula-fed babies.
+Most infants can digest breast milk very easily as compared to formula or any other milk because breast milk contains certain enzymes that help the baby digest the milk.
+Moreover, proteins in the formula are made up of cow’s milk, and babies usually take time to adjust to them.
+Easy digestion further translates into less messy diapers, and the poop stinks less than formula-fed babies.
 Formula-fed babies pass stools that smell just like adult poop.
 Yew!.

 Many studies suggest that exclusive breastfeeding to your babies for the first six months can help in improving your baby’s cognitive development.
 Some pieces of evidence support that children who were breastfed in their early life score higher on IQ tests and academics.

-Breastfeeding is a great way of regaining your pre-pregnancy size more quickly as lactation triggers the contractions in the uterus and helps it to shrink to the normal size.
+Breastfeeding is a great way of regaining your pre-pregnancy size more quickly as lactation triggers the contractions in the uterus and helps it to shrink to its normal size.
 Feeding your baby also burns the extra calories without even doing any work.
-Read more about losing the belly fat here.
+Read more about losing belly fat here.

-During the breastfeeding period mother’s body release oxytocin hormone into the body, which stimulates the contractions in the uterus.
+During the breastfeeding period, the mother’s body releases oxytocin hormone into the body, which stimulates the contractions in the uterus.
 These contractions shut off the maternal blood vessels effectively and discourage excessive bleeding in women.
 Women who choose not to breastfeed are often given synthetic oxytocin to prevent them from the hemorrhaging condition.
-To know more on postpartum hemorrhage click here.
+To know more about postpartum hemorrhage click here.

-Breastfeeding not only protects your child from different diseases, but also reduce your risk from various grave health problems like type 2 diabetes, postpartum depression, ovarian and breast cancer.
+Breastfeeding not only protects your child from different diseases but also reduces your risk of various grave health problems like type 2 diabetes, postpartum depression, ovarian and breast cancer.
 A study from Columbia University has found that Moms who breastfed were 1.5 times less likely to be diagnosed with breast cancer than those who didn’t.

 Breastfeeding saves money.
 It eliminates the need for formula and related feeding supplies essentials.
-In breastfed babies, health care cost is also much less as they don’t get sick so often.
+In breastfed babies, health care costs are also much less as they don’t get sick so often.

 Breast milk is safe and always ready for your baby’s consumption due to its right temperature and availability.
 Plus, you don’t have to worry about the sterilization of bottles and nipples, which means fewer infections in your baby.
-If in case you are shopping with your baby breastfeeding can save you from carrying excessive feeding supplies and this can make your experience much better and easier.
+If you are shopping with your baby, breastfeeding can save you from carrying excessive feeding supplies and this can make your experience much better and easier.

 Deciding to breastfeed your baby is your personal choice, but it’s important to get educated about all the benefits of breastfeeding before your baby arrives.
+Mother and child share a wonderful closeness through breastfeeding and it is a loving foundation for their relationship.
 Make the right decision and help your baby in staying healthy for a long time.